 ARTICLE III MEMBERSHIP

-SECTION 1 Members of the HHS Chapter shall be those selected students who maintain a minimum grade point average of 93%, which is a weighted average; members of the Class of 2021 and later will need to earn a minimum grade point average of 90% or higher to be eligible and to maintain membership.
-Eligible students who have completed Candidate Application Forms must demonstrate very good to outstanding completion of activities in leadership and service and have very good to outstanding character based upon the faculty character survey.
+SECTION 1 Members of the HHS Chapter shall be those selected students who maintain a minimum grade point average of 90% or higher, which is a weighted average, to be eligible and to maintain membership.
+Eligible students who have completed Candidate Application Forms must demonstrate very good to outstanding completion of activities in leadership; a MINIMUM OF 25 HOURS of documented community service (completed from Grade 8 to the present); and have very good to outstanding character based upon the faculty character survey.
 A definition of the characteristics of leadership, service, and character desired in members of NHS is listed on the "Pillars of NHS" page on the NHS website.

 ARTICLE IV SELECTION OF MEMBERSHIP

-SECTION 1 All juniors and seniors having a career weighted grade point average minimum of 93% (90% for Class of 2021 and later) will be invited by letter (email for the Class of 2021 and later) to submit a Candidate Application Form.
+SECTION 1 All sophomores and juniors having a career weighted grade point average minimum of 90% will be invited by letter to submit a Candidate Application Form.
 All forms will be reviewed by the NHS Advisory Council and rated according to the selection rubric.
 Those students receiving a minimum rating of 9, with no ratings less than 2, will be accepted into the Society.

 SECTION 2 Students will be notified of the results of the selection process in a written letter from the principal.